 for extremely low power consumption and an affordable price!

 The ABBI-FAN 140-X fan is the best option for the necessary cooling:

-Extra cooling can be provided by fitting a fogging system to the fans.
-A separate fogging system only works in combination with fans, whereby measures should be taken to prevent extreme humidity.
-A ring of high-pressure (70Bar) spraying nozzles can be mounted to the fan, with a time clock or special regulator ensuring regular water atomisation.
-The very fine droplets evaporate quickly, lowering the air temperature by some 3 to 4°C.
+Besides cooling the barn using Abbi fans, additional cooling is possible through water.
+A spraying bracket with high-pressure (60-70Bar) spraying nozzles can be mounted to the fan, with a time clock or special regulator ensuring regular water atomisation.
+The very fine droplets evaporate quickly, lowering the air temperature by some 3 to 5°C.Download product leaflet

 Each situation is different and asks for a different solution.
 We have many years of experience in different climate conditions, in different places around the world.
 And these practical experiences are for free for any serious farmer who wants the best for his livestock and himself.